 When do I pick my courses?

 Once you have accepted your Offer of Admission you will be contacted by Enrolment Services with details on the course selection process.
-New Student Registration for the Fall semester typically takes place mid-May to early July.
+If you have been admitted for the Fall semester, new student registration typically takes place beggining to late June and continues to early September.
 It is best to choose your courses as early as possible as courses do fill up.
-There will also be a course add period from mid-August to mid-September when students can make changes to their Fall schedule.
-You will be choosing only your Fall courses at this time; course selection for the Winter semester takes place in October.
+You will be choosing only your Fall courses at this time; course selection for the Winter semester takes place in November.